WebDevStory

 publisher.notify('Understanding Design Patterns');

-// Logs 'New article published: Understanding Design Patterns' on all subscribers
+// Logs 'New article published: Understanding Design Patterns' for all subscribers

 Remember, these examples are simple and are meant to give a high-level idea of how these patterns work.